-The Pandemic has negatively affected travel, commerce, and financial markets globally, and is widely expected to continue to negatively affect economic growth and financial markets worldwide.
+The Pandemic has negatively affected travel, commerce, and financial markets globally, and is widely expected to continue negatively affecting economic growth and financial markets worldwide.
 These negative impacts may reduce or negatively affect property values within the District.
-See "AD VALOREM TAX PROCEDURES" herein.
-The financial and operating data contained herein are the latest available but are for the dates and the periods stated herein, which are for periods prior to the economic impact of the Pandemic and efforts to slow it.
+The financial and operating data contained herein are the latest available, but are for the dates and the periods stated herein, which are for periods prior to the economic impact of the Pandemic and efforts to slow it.
 It is unclear at this time what effect, if any, COVID-19 and resulting economic disruption may have on future assessed values or the collection of taxes, either because of delinquencies or collection and valuation relief resulting from the declared emergency.
-See "APPENDIX A - Selected Financial Information of the District" hereto.
-Because the Bonds are secured by an unlimited ad valorem tax, a reduction in property values may require an increase in the ad valorem tax rate required to pay the Bonds as well as the District's share of maintenance and operations expenses payable from such ad valorem taxes.
+The Bonds are secured by an unlimited ad valorem tax, and a reduction in property values may require an increase in the ad valorem tax rate required to pay the Bonds as well as the District's share of operations and maintenance expenses payable from ad valorem taxes.

-Additionally, State funding of District maintenance and operations in future fiscal years could be adversely impacted by the negative effects on economic growth and financial markets resulting from the Pandemic as well as ongoing disruptions in the global oil markets.
-See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" herein.
+Additionally, state funding of District operations and maintenance in future fiscal years could be adversely impacted by the negative effects on economic growth and financial markets resulting from the Pandemic as well as ongoing disruptions in the global oil markets.
+See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM."

-For a discussion of the impact of the Pandemic on the PSF, see "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM - Infectious Disease Outbreak" herein.
+For a discussion of the impact of the Pandemic on the PSF, see "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM - Infectious Disease Outbreak."